 Is that shocking to you?
 It was shocking to me at first.
 But, then I thought about my own life and realized that I’m in pretty much the same boat.
 I start thinking about my body and health and fitness in my early teens.

-Do the math.
-That means my clients have been struggling for decades.
+Most of my clients have been struggling for decades.
 They’ve been thinking about this stuff since they were twelve and now they’re 42.
 And they’re still not successful.
-In fact, they’re often in the worst health and worst shape of their life when they find me.

 You know what else they have in common?
 They’ve tried *a lot* of diets.
 So many that they constantly proclaim they’ve “tried everything.”

-This is why I rail against the health and fitness industry and its horrible success rate.
-So many opportunities to help people who are in this boat and they’ve let the boat sink every damn time.
+This is why I rail so hard against the fitness and dieting industry.
+They’ve had so many opportunities to help people who are in this boat and they’ve let the boat sink every damn time.